Call For Paper

 INDEXED II OPEN ACCESS II PEER REVIEWED II REFEREED JOURNAL II SOCIAL SCIENCES II BI-MONTHLY ll SCHOLARLY II INTERNATIONAL JOURNAL ll DOI: Prefix 10.7098

-We are a Social Sciences journal; we welcome submissions from any and all areas of study in the following fields: Social Science, Education, History, economics, Geography, Philosophy Political Science and all branches of the Social Sciences.
+We are a Social Sciences journal; we welcome submissions from any and all areas of study in the following fields: Social Science, Education, History, Geography, Political Science, Economics, Commerce, Sociology, Philosophy, Anthropology, Law/Legal Studies, Psychology, Management, Public Administration, Music, Fine Arts, Home Management, Linguistics, Social Work

 DOI: Prefix 10.7098